 - Any contractions (Any!
 Even if they aren’t steady or strong, call the doc.)

 - Any pelvic pressure

 But the number one thing I tell my students is to trust your instincts.
 Don’t feel funny calling the doctor.
 You won’t regret calling, so if you are feeling “off” or just not like yourself, call your doctor, tell him/her your symptoms, and let them make the call on if you should come in or not.
-Also, one think you should definitely do to help prevent preterm labor is to go to the dentist.
-Gingivitis can be a trigger.”
+Also, one thing you should definitely do to help avoid preterm labor is to go to the dentist.
+Gingivitis can be a trigger.